Don Ameche: Career

 Following his appearances as announcer and sketch participant on The Chase and Sanborn Hour, Ameche achieved memorable success during the late 1940s playing opposite Frances Langford in The Bickersons, the Philip Rapp radio comedy series about a combative married couple.
 It began on NBC in 1946, moving to CBS the following year.
 He also had his own program, The Old Gold Don Ameche Show, on NBC Red in the early 1940s.

 In 1950 Ameche became the star of Holiday Hotel, on ABC-TV.

 Over the years he released many singles and albums, two albums charted, both with Frances Langford.
-The Birckersons, in 1962, (No. 76 on Billboard Top LPs), and The Bickersons Fight Back, released later that year, (No. 109 on Billboard Top LPs).
+The Bickersons, in 1962, (No. 76 on Billboard Top LPs), and The Bickersons Fight Back, released later that year, (No. 109 on Billboard Top LPs).

 Ameche appeared regularly in films until 1970, as he shifted to television and the stage.
 He returned to films after thirteen years with Trading Places (1983), where he was cast when director John Landis had someone in mind from the 1930s and 1940s who had not played many villainous roles and came upon Ameche (after Ray Milland was passed over due to not being able to pass the insurance physical).
-After having to track him down in Santa Monica, California due to not being able to reach him through the Screen Actors Guild, who said that his royalty payments were going to his son in Arizona, Ameche took on the role.
-This started a comeback where Ameche would appear more regularly in films, including Cocoon (1985, which earned him an Academy Award for Best Supporting Actor), Harry and the Hendersons (1987), Coming to America (1988), and Cocoon: The Return (1988).
+Ameche took on the role after Landis tracked him down in Santa Monica, California, initially unable to reach him through the Screen Actors Guild, who said that his royalty payments were going to his son in Arizona.
+This started a comeback where Ameche would appear more regularly in films, including Cocoon (1985, which earned him an Academy Award for Best Supporting Actor), Harry and the Hendersons (1987), Coming to America (1988) and Cocoon: The Return (1988).

 He earned good reviews for the David Mamet and Shel Silverstein-penned Things Change (1988); The New York Times said that he showed "the kind of great comic aplomb that wins actors awards for other than sentimental reasons."
 His later credits included an episode of The Golden Girls (1990), the films Oscar (1991), Folks!
 (1992), and the voice of Shadow in Homeward Bound: The Incredible Journey (1993).
 His final appearance was in the film Corrina, Corrina (1994), which was released posthumously.